 AT&T is better to choose because it has waived off all the activation fees and this plan is providing a free wireless router.
 Thus, it is just why you should consider it.
 Another wonderful thing about this plan is that it can provide computers and qualifying computers for just $150.

 However, there is a data cap set for people who use more than 600 GB per month and they overcharge when you use more than that.

 You are qualified for AT&T Access if you are in SNAP and if you are in the AT&T 21-state service area.
 You will not qualify is you have outstanding debt for the AT&T fixed internet service for the last six months.

 3. Comcast Low-Income Internet

 Comcast offers a low-income internet plan called Xfinity.
 It is an Internet Essentials plan for all the people who can purchase the plan for just $9.95 per month.
 This Internet Essentials plan is designed to help all the students, senior citizens and also low-income families.
-The program also offers 15 Mbps free internet and they also get additional perks such as free in-home Wi-Fi and no credit check for them.
+The program also offers 15 Mbps free internet and they also get additional perks such as how to get wifi at home for free and no credit check for them.
 Just like AT&T, Comcast’s low-income internet plan also provides low-cost computers for just $149 and they get Microsoft Office, Norton Security Suite and a 90-day warranty for the laptops/desktops.

 To be approved for this low-income internet plan, the family should have at least one child who is enrolled in the National School Lunch Program and also a few other requirements.